 How To Tell If Peanuts Are Bad?

 Why such short storage times, then?
-Peanuts, due to the high amount of oil in them, go rancid.
+Peanuts, due to the high amount of oil in them (here’s my take on how long peanut oil lasts), go rancid.
 To check if yours are rancid or not, do the following:

 - Give the peanuts a good sniff.
 If they smell sour (think sour milk) instead of having their usual nutty smell, they are rancid.